isomerpages/moe-jurongvillesec/_our-experience/Open House 2023/Open House 2023.md

 *   School Tour

 Video 1: Watch this video for an introduction to Jurongville and a virtual tour of the school
-<iframe src="https://drive.google.com/file/d/1COQt0PIDThrPNMg7hnOCBCCAUNELCnnP/preview" width="640" height="480" allow="autoplay"></iframe>
+<iframe allow="autoplay" height="480" width="640" src="https://drive.google.com/file/d/1COQt0PIDThrPNMg7hnOCBCCAUNELCnnP/preview"></iframe>

 #### Open House 2023